evident0/victus-hub/README.md

 ## Limitations

 - **RGB effects** My hp victus has no effects in OGH.
 I could spam the acpi with color commands to create "effects" but the thing is fragile enough as is.
-- **Custom HP WMI module** Some devices need it, request it by opening an issue.
 - **ACPI Module** Not needed for most laptops and most distros have it disabled by default.

 ## Project Structure